Carol Channing: Stage

 In 1956, Channing married her manager and publicist Charles Lowe.
 During the 1950s, he produced the Burns and Allen comedy show, which starred George Burns and Gracie Allen.
-When Allen was forced to discontinue performing due to her heart ailments, she saw that Burns was in need of a partner to play against on stage since he was best as a straight man.
-She remembered that Channing, like she, had one of the most distinctive and recognizable voices in show business, and Lowe asked Channing if she would perform with Burns during his shows.
+When Allen was forced to discontinue performing due to heart ailments, she saw that Burns needed a partner to play against on stage since he was best as a straight man.
+She remembered that Channing, like she, had one of the most distinctive and recognizable voices in show business, and Lowe asked Channing if she would perform with Burns.
 She accepted immediately, and Channing worked on and off with Burns through the late 1950s.
 Burns also appeared in her TV special, An Evening with Carol Channing, in 1966.

 In 1961, Channing became one of the few performers nominated for a Tony Award for work in a revue (rather than a traditional book musical); she was nominated for Best Actress in a Musical for the short-lived revue Show Girl.

 Channing came to national prominence as the star of Jerry Herman's Hello, Dolly!
 (1964).
 Her performance as Dolly Levi won the Tony Award for Best Actress in a Musical.
 She recalled that playwright Thornton Wilder so loved the musical, which was based on his play, The Matchmaker, that he came once a week.
 He also planned to rewrite his 1942 play The Skin of Our Teeth, with Channing playing the parts of both Mrs. Antrobus and Sabina but died before he could finish it.

 Approval of her performance in the 1960s meant she was often invited to major events, including those at the White House, where she might sing.
 Channing was a registered Democrat and was invited to the Democratic convention in 1964 in Atlantic City, New Jersey where she sang "Hello, Lyndon" for Lyndon B. Johnson's campaign.
 She was a favorite of Lady Bird Johnson, who once gave her a huge bouquet after a show.
 In 1967, she also became the first celebrity to perform at the Super Bowl halftime show.